NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/asset_representation.rst

 :numref:`addinfo_ruleset_metavar`.
 Also note that the roof shape (building inventory field **RoofShape**), derived from aerial imagery, and terrain roughness (building inventory field **Terrain**), derived from Land Use Land Cover data, are also attributes required by the HAZUS wind loss model.
-As these were already assigned in the Atlantic County, NJ testbed :ref:`lbl-testbed_AC_asset_description`, they are not discussed again herein.
+As these were already assigned in the `Atlantic County, NJ testbed Asset Representation <https://nheri-simcenter.github.io/R2D-Documentation/common/testbeds/atlantic_city/asset_representation.html>`_, they are not discussed again herein.

 .. list-table:: Additional details for rulesets for meta-variables in wind loss attribute assignment in HAZUS
    :name: addinfo_ruleset_metavar